step21/tvlt1421_ubuntu/README.md

 # Thinkvision LT1421 Initializer

-This is forked to work with my X1 Carbon & HDMI Monitor setup.
+This for is to make the LT1421 USB screen work with Lenovo T400 which has more than 1 DVI in xrandr and different modelines.

-This script is used to turn on or off a ThinkVision LT1421 USB monitor in Ubuntu.
-It has been tested on Ubuntu 14.04 & Elementary OS Freya
+This script is used to turn on or off a ThinkVision LT1421 USB monitor.

-I am not a guru on bash scripting, nor am I an expert on DisplayLink, so any advice, expertise, questions, comments or concerns are all welcome such that I may learn something.
-Bring it!
+It has been tested on Ubuntu 14.04.

 References for this script: